elisekeller/elisekeller.github.io/index.markdown

 <img src="/images/image2.png" alt="" width="800">
 <h2 style="padding-top: 15px;"></h2>

-Heatmap changes that reflect where the Optimized Deployment of first responders and aid should be 100 timesteps into the future.
-Due to limitations of quantum simulation/classical computing, the original heatmap must be reduced down to a 50x50 matrix.
-Quantum computing could find the optimal solution on the 250x250 in exponentially less time.
+Due to hardware limitations in both classical simulation and current quantum solvers, we reduce the original 250×250 heatmap to a manageable 50×50 matrix during optimization.
+However, full-scale quantum systems would be capable of solving the larger version in exponentially less time—demonstrating the potential scalability of this approach for real-world emergency logistics.